khoj-ai/khoj/README.md

 - Upgrade via the Community plugins tab on the settings pane in the Obsidian app
 - See the [khoj plugin readme](https://github.com/debanjum/khoj/tree/master/src/interface/obsidian#2-Setup-Plugin) for details

+## Uninstall Khoj
+1. (Optional) Hit `Ctrl-C` in the terminal running the khoj server to stop it
+2. Delete the khoj directory in your home folder (i.e `~/.khoj` on Linux, Mac or `C:\Users\<your-username>\.khoj` on Windows)
+3. Uninstall the khoj server with `pip uninstall khoj-assistant`
+4. (Optional) Uninstall khoj.el or the khoj obsidian plugin in the standard way on Emacs, Obsidian

 ## Troubleshoot

 #### Install fails while building Tokenizer dependency